dmscode/DMS-Widgets-Sidebar/README.md

 Displays 5 random notes.
 The widget code serves as an exclusion list, configured in the same way as above.

+### Battery Status

+Displays the current device's battery level and charging status.
+It shows different colors based on the battery level and indicates the charging status.
+This widget does not require any code setting.
+While this widget may not be particularly useful on mobile devices, I find it quite helpful when using a laptop.
+Since the status information is updated every minute, the charging status won't change immediately when plugging or unplugging the charger.
+Most of the time, we don't need such instantaneous information, so it's good to understand this imperfect detail.

 ### File Statistics

 Simply displays the number of various files in the repository.
 The widget code serves as an exclusion list, with one rule per line.
 If a file path matches any of these rules (matching starts from the beginning of the path), it will be excluded.
 For example: